 In this section, we will go through some of the most common configuration settings that a user may need.

 Control Access Based on Groups¶

 The AuthService can allow or block access based on the user’s groups.
-If the corresponding setting is provided, it acts as an allow list, i.e., if a user belongs to a group included in the list, then, access is granted.
-Conversely, if a user is not in any of the configured groups, the user will not be authenticated.
+If the corresponding setting is provided, it acts as an allow list, i.e., if a user belongs to a group included in the list, then, it grants them access.
+Conversely, if a user is not in any of the configured groups, it will not authenticate them.
 By default all groups are allowed.
 To allow access for specific groups:

 kubeflow/manifests/istio/oidc-authservice/overlays/deploy/params.envthat holds all environment variables for configuring AuthService.

 Set the allowed groups, separated by a comma: